mdbootstrap/mdb-ui-kit/README.md

 The only difference is that `material-wfont.css` has the Google web fonts included.

+#### Use custom color as primary

+Is often asked how to change the primary color of this theme without edit the bower package directly.

+You can do it by creating a less file in your project:

+    @import "../bower_components/bootstrap-material-design/less/material-wfont.less";

+    // Override @primary color with one took from _colors.less
+    @primary: @deep-purple;

+Then, compiling this file, the entire theme will be compiled using the color chosen by you.

 ## Development

 We are using Grunt to automate the workflow and build process.
 Ensure you have nodejs installed and grunt-cli installed globally.